JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/otherpackages.md

 <details class = "solution-body">
 <summary class = "solution-header">Solution:</summary><p>
 ```

 The easiest way to create distributions with given parameters is to use Julia's broadcast system as follows

 ```@example distr
 Ds = Gamma.([2, 9, 7.5, 0.5], [2, 0.5, 1, 1])
 nothing #hide
 ```

-In a similar way, we can use broadcasting to create a vector of labels for given distributions
+Similarly, we can use broadcasting to create a vector of labels for given distributions

 ```@example distr
 labels = reshape(string.("Gamma", params.(Ds)), 1, :)
 nothing #hide
 ```

-Note, that we reshape labels to be a row vector.
-The reason is, that we want to plot multiple distributions at once, and in such a case Plot package expects, that labels will be a row vector, where each column represents a label for one curve.
-Now, we can simply call the `plot` function to plot all distributions at once
+Note that we reshape labels to be a row vector.
+The reason is that we want to plot multiple distributions at once, and in such a case Plot package expects that labels will be a row vector, where each column represents a label for one curve.
+Now, we can call the `plot` function to plot all distributions at once

 ```@example distr
 plot(Ds;